Codeception/codeception.github.com/_posts/2013-02-12-testing-symfony2.markdown

     enabled: [Symfony2, Doctrine2, TestHelper]
 {% endhighlight %}

 And nothing more.
 You just need to declare that you will be using Symfony2 and Doctrine2.
 The Symfony2 module will search for `AppKrenel` on initialization (in `app`) and use it for functional tests.
 Doctrine2 module will find that Symfony2 module is declared and will try to receive default database connection from container.
-Of cource, If you use non-standard setup this behavior can be reconfigured.
+Of course, If you use non-standard setup this behavior can be reconfigured.

 ## Functional Testing